Staple-Engine/StapleEngine/README.md

 After building the tools, go to the main folder of the repo and run `builddefaultresources.cmd` to prepare the default assets.

-Finally, go to the `Redist` folder in `Dependencies` and copy the windows DLLs to the `Staging` folder.
-You can now run `StapleEditorApp`.

 </details>

 <details>